mufeezhanif/NASA-Space-Apps-Challenge/CONTRIBUTING.md

 ## 📄 License

-By contributing to AirWatch Pro, you agree that your contributions will be licensed under the MIT License.
+By contributing to Atmosphere Analyzer, you agree that your contributions will be licensed under the MIT License.

 ---